ONLYOFFICE/docspace-api-sdk-swift/docs/FilesFilesAPI.md

     open class func isFormPDF(fileId: Int, completion: @escaping (_ data: BooleanWrapper?, _ error: Error?) -> Void)
 ```

+Checks if the PDF file is a form or not.

 For more information, see [api.onlyoffice.com](https://api.onlyoffice.com/docspace/api-backend/usage-api/is-form-pdf/).